Illinois CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 Good Moral Character Yes

-Pass the Exam Need to score 75 in each section to pass
+Pass the Exam Score 75 in each section to pass

 Educational and Credit Hours

-• A graduate degree or higher in accounting or business from a board-recognized institution with either or both Advance Collegiate Schools of Business (AACSB) and Accreditation Council for Business Schools and Programs (ACBSP) accreditation.
+• A graduate degree or higher in accounting or business is needed from a board-recognized institution with either or both the Association to Advance Collegiate Schools of Business (AACSB) and Accreditation Council for Business Schools and Programs (ACBSP) accreditation.

 • Candidates must complete 120 semester hours of education to sit for the CPA Exam, with 24 semester hours dedicated to accounting (including taxation and audit) and 12 semester hours of business-related courses.